College basketball scores, schedule, games today: Kentucky takes the floor, Duke makes another statement

 Duke takes no prisoners vs. Eastern Michigan

-The No. 1 Blue Devils looked a little sleepy in their second game of the season.
+The No. 1 Blue Devils looked a little sleepy in their second game of the season on Sunday.
 Coming off a 118-84 win over then-No. 2 Kentucky, they slept walk through much of the first half against Army before pulling away.
-There would be no sleep walking on Wednesday, however.
+There would be no sleep walking on Wednesday against Eastern Michigan, however.

 Michigan gets title game revenge